 The use of resources is not allowed.
 Access to the Internet is not permitted.
-No. of the Control of Candidates' work must always remain within the centre and must be stored Not permitted securely between timetabled sessions.
+Not permitted Candidates' work must always remain within the centre and must be stored securely between timetabled sessions.
 If the specification allows candidates to bring their own computers or other electronic devices into formally supervised sessions, appropriate checks must be carried out to ensure that all materials stored on the devices is permissible and that access to the internet is disabled.
-Candidates have access to resources and/or preparatory notes as directed by the brief or unit guidance.
-Permitted remitted Candidates' work must always remain within the centre and must be stored securely between timetabled sessions.
+Candidates have access to resources and/or preparatory notes as directed by the brief Permitted or unit guidance.
+Candidates' work must always remain within the centre and must be stored securely between timetabled sessions.
 Centres should refer to specifications or subject-specific guidance.